noviaputrin/tic-tac-toe/README.md

 ## 📋 Specification

-You are required to implement the following functions in tictactoe.py:
+The core gameplay and AI logic are implemented in ```tictactoe.py```, including the following functions:

 🔁 **```player(board)```**
 Returns whose turn it is — X or O.